TheMadDrunk/TheMadDrunk/README.md

 #### What I Do

-🚀 Specializing in web and backend development with a focus on TypeScript, Java, and more.
+🚀 Specializing in web and backend development with a focus on TypeScript, Java.

 #### Get in Touch